abullard/akio/README.md

 * Support for `jsonc` comments next to scripts
 * Search by script key, or value
-* auto-generation of descriptions for established packages?
+* Auto-generation of descriptions for established packages?
-* Terminal colors shut off
-* Execute by number shut off
+* Turn off emojis when `--no-formatting` CLI opt supplied

 ## License